-The Trust believes that the activities referred to in the following section would be inappropriate in a school context and that students should not engage in these activities in school or outside school when using school equipment or systems.
+The Trust believes that the activities referred to in the following section would be inappropriate in an Academy context and that students should not engage in these activities in or outside of the Academy when using Academy equipment or systems.
 Some examples of restricted usage are as follows:

-Acceptable Acceptable at times Acceptable nominated use Unacceptable Unacceptable illegal Users shall not visit Internet sites, make, post, download, upload, data transfer, communicate or pass on, material, remarks, proposals or comments that contain or relate to: Child sexual abuse images -The making, production or distribution of indecent images of children.
+Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not visit Internet sites, make, post, download, upload, data transfer, communicate or pass on, material, remarks, proposals or comments that contain or relate to: Child sexual abuse images -The making, production or distribution of indecent images of children.
 Contrary to The Protection of Children Act 1978 Х Grooming, incitement, arrangement or facilitation of sexual acts against children.
-Contrary to the Sexual Offences Act 2003. Х
+Contrary to the Sexual Offences Act 2003. Х Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character).
+Contrary to the Criminal Justice and Immigration Act 2008 X Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 Х